shuaibiyy/awesome-tf/README.md

 ## Tutorials and Blog Posts

-* [A Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca#.w9x897ywp) - A series of blog posts from the author of "Terraform: Up & Running" that will guide you from beginning with Terraform to using it in the real world.
+* [A Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca#.w9x897ywp) - A series of blog posts from the author of "Terraform: Up & Running" that guide the reader from beginning with Terraform to using it in the real world.
 * [Easily Deploy A Seneca Microservice to ECS with Wercker and Terraform: Part I](http://chiefy.github.io/easily-deploy-a-seneca-microservice-to-ecs-with-wercker-and-terraform-part-i/), [II](http://chiefy.github.io/easily-deploy-a-seneca-microservice-to-ecs-with-wercker-and-terraform-part-ii/) & [III](http://chiefy.github.io/easily-deploy-a-seneca-microservice-to-ecs-with-wercker-and-terraform-part-i/) - These posts illustrate how Terraform can be incorporated into a microservice deployment pipeline.
 * [Tutorial: How to Use Terraform to Deploy OpenStack Workloads](http://www.stratoscale.com/blog/openstack/tutorial-how-to-use-terraform-to-deploy-openstack-workloads/) - This post illustrates how easy it is to use the OpenStack Terraform provider to deploy a web server.
 * [The Segment AWS Stack](https://segment.com/blog/the-segment-aws-stack/) - This post shows the behind the scenes of the infrastructure powered by Terraform that solved [The Million Dollar Engineering Problem](https://segment.com/blog/the-million-dollar-eng-problem/) at [Segment](https://segment.com/).